St. Patrick’s Day Games to Strike Gold With Your Students

 Best for: Grades 4 to 10

-Packed with jokes, wordplay, and some truly absurd challenges, it’ll have your students tripping over their own words faster than a leprechaun running from a gold-hungry mob.
+A full-blown tongue-twisting rollercoaster.
+Packed with jokes, wordplay, and truly absurd challenges, this game has students tripping over their own words faster than a leprechaun running from a gold-hungry mob.

-Can they master sentences like “Iris lives in Ireland with Izzy” without completely butchering it?
-If so, they’ve earned those precious points (and maybe a round of applause).
+Can they master sentences like "Iris lives in Ireland with Izzy" without completely butchering it?
+If so, they've earned those points and maybe a round of applause too.

-Helps with: Wordplay, articulation, confidence, speaking aloud in front of the class, and keeping your students on their toes
+Helps with: Wordplay, articulation, confidence, speaking aloud, and keeping students on their toes

 Best for: Grades 3 to 6

-Every question comes with four multiple-choice answers, but don’t let that fool you into thinking it’s easy.
-This game throws everything at your students—geography, history, folklore, traditions, and more.
-Will they rise to the challenge or just guess their way through?
-Either way, it’s going to be a ride.
+Geography, history, folklore, traditions and more.
+It throws everything at your students and lets them chat, debate, and work it out together.
+Will they rise to the challenge or just confidently guess their way through?
+Either way, it's going to be a ride.

 Helps with: Multiple choice trivia, introducing the topic, and getting students to chat, debate, and work as a team